danielfett/draft-dpop/mainmatter.md

 the adversary does not get hold of a valid DPoP-Binding JWT for the corresponding resource server.

-## Token Replay at the same resource server endpoint
+## Token Replay at the Same Resource Server Endpoint

 If an adversary is able to get hold of a DPoP-Proof JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint